ZiadHatab/multiline-trl-calibration/README.md

 Implementation of multiline TRL calibration.
 Two algorithms are included here:

 1. An “improved” implementation based on a work of mine [1].
-You can also download my PowerPoint slides I presented in ARFTG 98 from this link: https://graz.pure.elsevier.com/en/activities/improving-the-reliability-of-the-multiline-trl-calibration-algori
+You can also download my PowerPoint slides I presented at ARFTG 98 from this link: https://graz.pure.elsevier.com/en/activities/improving-the-reliability-of-the-multiline-trl-calibration-algori
 2. The classical MultiCal implementation from NIST [2,3].

 ## Difference between implementations